Necrodeather/OpenGram/README.md

-# OpenGram
+# Pixiegram

-**OpenGram** _is an open source web-based photo sharing platform that allows users to share them with friends._
+**Pixiegram** _is an open source web-based photo sharing platform that allows users to share them with friends._

 ## Technologies
 - Python3.11